 In the United States, the Department of Justice and Federal Trade commission are tasked with blocking mergers that harm competition.
 The 1976 Hart-Scott Rodino Act requires merging entities to notify antitrust authorities before a transaction takes place.
 There are exemptions that depend on a number of factors, the most important being the value of the target firm's assets (Wollmann, 2019).
-Mergers in which the target firm's assets are below 50 million USD are generally exempt from scrutiny, presumably because mergers below this threshold are assumed to have no impacts on product market competition.11 In general, however, most of the deals that the FTC and DOJ do get notified about are allowed to proceed without interference.
+Mergers in which the target firm's assets are below 50 million USD are generally exempt from scrutiny, presumably because mergers below this threshold are assumed to have no impacts on product market competition.9 In general, however, most of the deals that the FTC and DOJ do get notified about are allowed to proceed without interference.
 Figure A2 reports the fraction of notifications that face some sort of antitrust enforcement for the years 1999-2009.
 Most of these challenges by the DOJ and FTC do not lead to federal litigation, but instead the firms either modify the deal or abandon it altogether.
-On average, about 1.9 percent of all notifications face some enforcement from antitrust authorities.
+On average during this time period, about 1.9 percent of all notifications face some enforcement from antitrust authorities.10

 In practice, no merger has ever been challenged due to reducing competition in the labor market.
 However, challenging M&A due to anticompetitive impacts on labor markets does not require altering the current law (Naidu et al., 2018; Marinescu and Hovenkamp, 2019; Hemphill and Rose, 2017).
 The Horizontal Merger guidelines state that the laws do not differentiate between "seller" power or "buyer" power.
-However, the guidelines analytical framework almost exclusively focuses on effects due to product market power.
+While challenging a merger based on buyer power is possible, the guidelines analytical framework almost exclusively focuses on effects due to product market power.

-While no merger has been ever been challenged, employers have been charged with anti-competitive practices in labor markets.
+While no merger has been ever been challenged due to a predicted increase in labor market power, employers have been charged with anticompetitive practices in labor markets.
 For example, in 2017, a number of animation studios including Disney, Pixar, Dreamworks, Sony and 20^{th} Century Fox Animation were sued for agreeing not to poach workers from each other.
 The studios settled and agreed to pay \$160 million USD to the impacted employees.
 Since the settlement, both Pixar and 20^{th} Century Fox Animation have been purchased by Disney.
-Therefore, any wage suppression that occurred due to the no-poach agreement between these firms would be completely legal, as these firms are all owned by the same parent company.12
+Therefore, any wage suppression that occurred due to the no-poach agreement between these firms would be completely legal, as these firms are all owned by the same parent company.11

-11Wollmann (2019) finds that there was an increase in newly-exempt mergers after the threshold was moved from 10 million to 50 million in 2001, which suggests some firms will not go through a merger due to deterrence effects of antitrust scrutiny.
+9Wollmann (2019) finds that there was an increase in newly-exempt mergers after the threshold was moved from 10 million to 50 million in 2001, which suggests some firms will not go through a merger due to deterrence effects of antitrust scrutiny.